-3.1 Pre-processing
+Pre-processing

-The PCA plots of the training samples are shown in Fig3.1A and B. As is clear, there was complete separation between healthy samples and CAD or MI samples in primary data which remained after conducting fRMA on the data.

-As Shown in the RLE plot for all samples before conducting fRMA (Fig3.1C) there was a distinct difference between datasets means.
-However, after conducting fRMA the means for all datasets were rearranged around 0 in the RLE plot (Fig3.1D).
-Moreover, there were a clear change in inter-quantile distances, but the values still was over 0.1.
+The PCA plots of the training samples are shown in Figure 3.1A and B. As shown, healthy samples were separated from CAD or MI samples in primary data after conducting fRMA.
+In the RLE plot, there was a distinct difference between dataset means for all samples before conducting fRMA (Figure 3.1C).
+All datasets were rearranged around 0 in the RLE plot after conducting fRMA (Figure 3.1D).
+Moreover, there was a clear change in inter-quantile distances, but the values still were over 0.1.

 Figure 3.1: PCA and RLE plot for all samples before and after fRMA.